siddhantkushwaha/Falcon/README.md

 #### Falcon is a GMail utility to automatically

  - Move spam emails to trash.
- - Move blacklisted emails to trash.
+ - Move emails to trash from senders in block-list.
  - Unsubscribe from email-lists and move to trash.
  - Add custom queries to select emails to be moved to trash.
 For example
    - 'label: category:promotions'